endoflife-date/endoflife.date/recommendations.md

 If you have a migration guide, link it on all the release notes.

-## Listing Releases
+## Listing releases

 List your releases in a table with all the relevant information for each release cycle.
 This includes:

 1. Link to a changelog.
 2. What's the latest release in that cycle.
-3. What are the supported dates for this release (for *all* different support levels)
+3. What are the supported dates for this release (for *all* different support levels).
-4. Download URL, if needed
+4. Download URL, if needed.
-5. Release notes
+5. Release notes.
-6. Migration Guide, if available
+6. Migration guide, if available.

 Prefer listing older/unsupported releases elsewhere (`/historical-releases`).
 If you think they are important to your users, mark them extremely well in the table as unsupported.